CDAGaming/CraftPresence-Wow-Edition/README.md

 ### Gui Placeholders
 These placeholders translate to the `&SCREEN&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

-You can configure these Sub-Placeholders throughout the `Advanced Settings->Gui Messages` area of the Config Gui.
+You can configure these Sub-Placeholders throughout the `Advanced Settings::Gui Messages` area of the Config Gui.

 *   `&SCREEN&` - The Current Gui Screen Name (Supports `Container` and `Screen` type interfaces)
 *   `&CLASS&` - The Current Gui Class (Ex: `net.minecraft.xxx`)